Nettimi-Satya-Sai-Srinivas/Indian-Patent-Specifications-LaTeX-Template/README.md

 # Indian-Patent-Specifications-LaTeX-Template
 LaTeX Template for Drafting Indian Patent Specifications (i.e., Form-2)

-This distribution provides files for drafting Indian Patent Specifications using LaTeX.
+This distribution provides files for drafting Indian patent specifications using LaTeX.

 The latest version of this distribution can be found at: https://github.com/Nettimi-Satya-Sai-Srinivas/Indian-Patent-Specifications-LaTeX-Template